A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: INTRODUCTION

 On the control side, while model-based control strategies have achieved notable success in legged robots~\cite{8276298, 8460731}, they do not naturally generalize to wheel-legged robots due to their heavy reliance on predefined contact sequences~\cite{8260889, 8793865} that mimic biological gaits~\cite{8593885}.
 However, hybrid wheel-legged systems lack direct biological analogs, leading these traditional model-based methods to treat wheeled and legged locomotion in isolation~\cite{KeepRolling, ETHANYmalonWheel} and sacrificing system flexibility.
 In contrast, reinforcement learning (RL) has emerged as a dominant paradigm for generating wheel-legged motion, demonstrating superior adaptability in learning hybrid locomotion patterns without predefined sequences~\cite{lee2024learning, zhu2024whleaper, chamorro2024reinforcement}.

-We propose \flores, an innovative wheel-legged robot that differs from conventional design approaches.
-As shown in Fig.~\ref{fig:hardware_BOM}, we reconfigure the front leg structure by incorporating a hip-yaw joint, which significantly enhances the robot's steering capabilities.
-This new configuration integrates the wheel-leg assembly into a cohesive system, combining the hip-yaw, hip-pitch, knee-pitch, and wheel joints.
-The hip-yaw joint acts as a comprehensive steering module, enabling efficient locomotion on relatively flat surfaces without the need for frequent leg lifting, similar to the steering mechanism of a vehicle.
-This design improves both steering capabilities and adaptability in complex environments while maintaining the efficiency of linear motion.
+We propose \flores, an innovative wheel-legged robot that differs from conventional designs.
+As shown in Fig.~\ref{fig:hardware_BOM}, we reconfigure the front leg by incorporating a hip-yaw joint, which significantly enhances the robot's steering capabilities.
+The hip-yaw joint acts as a comprehensive steering module, enabling efficient locomotion on relatively flat surfaces without frequent leg lifting, similar to a vehicle steering mechanism.
+This design improves both steering capabilities and adaptability in complex environments while maintaining the linear-motion efficiency.
 Moreover, the unmodified rear legs preserve the robot's ability to navigate and stabilize on more complex, unstructured terrains, ensuring versatility across various environments.
 To optimize the capabilities of this hybrid configuration, we modify the Hybrid Internal Model (HIM) framework \cite{long2023him} to align with our distinct mechanical design.
 We customize the reward structure tailoring to \flores's innovative features, which places particular emphasis on steering, dynamic adaptability, and the ability to navigate complex terrains.
 As demonstrated in our experiment, our method enables dynamic optimization of locomotion across a wide range of challenging scenarios, showcasing the synergy between \flores's innovative design and its control framework.

 To summarize, the main contributions of this paper are as follows: \begin{itemize} \item {New Wheel-Legged Robot Platform: We introduce \flores, a wheel-legged robot platform designed with an innovative front-leg configuration that synthesizes the speed and efficiency of wheels in conjunction with the adaptability and maneuverability of legs, enabling versatile locomotion across various terrains.}